Feb 15, 2022

 1. Assumptive leading questions

-Examples of assumptive questions:
+Examples of assumptive leading questions:

 • How much do you enjoy [product]?